 Its smaller dimensions, make it an ideal choice for those who have limited space for an instrument and yet would like an instrument that can remain permanently in place and not have to be unpacked and repacked each time.

 The cost is, also, ideally suited to those on a tight budget and in situations where more instruments are needed in a limited space situation and on a limited budget, this instrument provides a quality solution for a start-up teaching studio or school.
+The SP-170S is, no doubt, one of the best digital pianos in the under 500 dollar price range.

 Being light and easy to dismantle, the keyboard is portable and does make for easy transport, especially if it used outside of its housing unit.
 Also it is a cost-effective solution to having a fully functional digital piano.